Samanta00/Samanta00/README.md

 ![happy](https://emojipedia-us.s3.amazonaws.com/source/microsoft-teams/337/woman-raising-hand-medium-skin-tone_1f64b-1f3fd-200d-2640-fe0f.png)

-## about me: i Study ADS(Analysis in Systems Development)
+## about me: i Study ADS(systems analysis and development)
-### I started in college in the Year 2021 and I Finish in the year 2023 on the college Unibra(Centro Universitário Brasileiro)
+### I started in college in the Year 2021 and I will Finish in the year 2023 on the college Unibra(Centro Universitário Brasileiro)
 ### i life in Brazil on Recife(Pernambuco)
 ### My english is good for write and read sometimes I understand talking or listening.